 - 1. The competent authority of the issuing State shall have exclusive competence to take decisions relating to : - (a) the renewal, review, modification, revocation and withdrawal of the protection measure and, consequently, of the European protection order; - (b) the imposition of a custodial measure as a consequence of revoking the protection measure, provided that the protection measure has been applied on the basis of a judgement, as defined by Article 2 of Council Framework Decision 2008/947/JHA, or on the basis of a decision on supervision measures, as defined in Article 4 of Council Framework Decision 2009/829/JHA; - 2.
 The law of the issuing State shall apply to decisions taken pursuant to paragraph 1. - 3.
-Where a judgment, as defined in Article 2 of Council Framework Decision 2008/947/JHA, or a decision on supervision measures, as defined in Article 4 of Council Framework Decision 2009/829/JHA, has already been transferred 19, or is transferred after the issuing of the European protection order, to another Member State, subsequent decisions, as foreseen by these Council Framework Decisions, 20 shall be taken in accordance with the relevant provisions of those Framework Decisions. - 3bis.
-When the protection measure is contained in a judgement, as defined in Article 2 of transferred after the issuing of the European Protection Order to another Member State, and the competent authority of the State executing this judgement has made subsequent decisions affecting the obligations or instructions contained in the protection measure in accordance with Article 14 of that Framework Decision, the competent authority of the issuing State shall renew, review, modify, revoke or withdraw without delay the European protection order accordingly.
+Where a judgment, as defined in Article 2 of Council Framework Decision 2008/947/JHA, or a decision on supervision measures, as defined in Article 4 of Council Framework Decision 2009/829/JHA, has already been transferred, or is transferred after the issuing of the European protection order, to another Member State, subsequent decisions, as foreseen by these Council Framework Decisions, shall be taken in accordance with the relevant provisions of those Framework Decisions. - 3bis.
+When the protection measure is contained in a judgement, as defined in Article 2 of Council Framework Decision 2008/947/JHA, which has been transferred or is transferred after the issuing of the European Protection Order to another Member State, and the competent authority of the State of supervision has made subsequent decisions affecting the obligations or instructions contained in the protection measure in accordance with Article 14 of that Framework Decision, the competent authority of the issuing State shall renew, review, modify, revoke or withdraw without delay the European protection order accordingly 11.